Autodesk/maya-usd/docs/importExport.md

 An option "meshUV" indicates AL_usdmaya_ExportCommand to only export Indexed UVs and leave other part of USD hierarchy as empty "over" prims.
 Under this mode, "leftHandedUV" is used to adjust UV indices orientation.

-**Use Animal Schema**
-The "Use_Animal_Schema" option when exporting was originally intended to export mesh data in a way which was easier for our inhouse Renderer to consume.
-The salient differences are:
-+ Export Indexed Subdiv Crease Data
-+ Imports/Exports Subdivision-related Flags used by our Renderer as attributes
-+ When exporting Colour Sets, names them prefixed with "alusd_colour_" to avoid clashes with Pixar Schemas, and force to RGBA and per Face

-**Note: This special schema needs to be revisited, possibly removed/made more generic (@todo Reference Github issue)** **The colour handling in particular is a bit of a mess at the moment, and is hardcoded to support some very specific use cases.
-Until we fix all this, might be worth using the Pixar Plugin for mesh import/export**

 # Tech Note: Colours on Geometry
 USD has an convention enforced in a Schema related to having a Colour Set on your mesh called "primvars:displayColor" [see here](https://github.com/PixarAnimationStudios/USD/blob/4a3f61e50fd862bfaa57b9a06b5f3d3c05c3bb09/pxr/usd/lib/usdGeom/gprim.h#L131).
 This will be used as a fallback by Hydra and other viewers if there is no other shading information (There is also a matching displayOpacity)